Lomitek/airbnb-clone-project/README.md

 6. Redis: Used for caching and session management.
 7. Docker: Containerization tool for consistent development and deployment environments.
 8. CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+##Database Design

+1. User Authentication - Register new users, authenticate, and manage user profiles.
+2. Property Management - Create, update, retrieve, and delete property listings.
+3. Booking System - Make, update, and manage bookings, including check-in and check-out details.
+4. Payment Processing - Handle payment transactions related to bookings.?
+5. Review System - Post and manage reviews for properties.
+6. Database Optimizations - Indexing: Implement indexes for fast retrieval of frequently accessed data.Caching - Use caching strategies to reduce database load and improve performance.
+7. API Documentation
+	OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
+	Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
+	GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.
 ---